A General Technique for Searching in Implicit Sets via Function Inversion: Applications

-Aronov et al. showed the following result, which now also follows from a straightforward application of Lemma~\ref{lem:preimage} and Lemma~\ref{lem:precision}. \begin{theorem}[Theorem 1.1 of \cite{AronovESZ23}] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^2)$ time with high probability a data structure for collinearity indexing with queries on a line using $\Tilde{O}(n^{2-\alpha/3})$ words of space which supports queries in $\Tilde{O}(n^\alpha)$ time. \end{theorem} Note that as with previous applications, our results also allow us to restrict to pairs of points lying in two boxes given at query time.
-Using Lemma~\ref{lem:points} instead of Lemma~\ref{lem:preimage}, we could also answer queries asking for the closest line spanned by a pair of points in $S_1\times S_2$, above or below the query point $p$, at the cost of increasing the space of our data structure to $\Tilde{O}(n^{2-\alpha/4})$.
+\begin{theorem}[Theorem 1.1 of \cite{AronovESZ23}] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^2)$ time with high probability a data structure for collinearity indexing with queries on a line using $\Tilde{O}(n^{2-\alpha/3})$ words of space which supports queries in $\Tilde{O}(n^\alpha)$ time. \end{theorem} Note that as with previous applications, our results also allow us to restrict to pairs of points lying in two boxes given at query time.
+Using Lemma~\ref{lem:points}, we could also answer queries asking for the closest line spanned by a pair of points in $S_1\times S_2$, above or below the query point $p$, at the cost of increasing the space of our data structure to $\Tilde{O}(n^{2-\alpha/4})$.